Nahnebahwequa: Negotiations with Bond Head and Arthur

-Marriage, Family & Missionary Work
+Family life and missionary work

 On January 9, 1839, Catherine's adopted father and uncle, Rev. Peter Jones performed the marriage of Catherine to William Sutton at the Credit Mission.
 William and Catherine Sutton continued to live at the Credit Mission with their three children, Catherine Brown Sutton, Joseph Sunego Sutton and Sophia Anne Sutton.
-They were all were members of the tribe until 1845 when they accepted the invitation of the Nawash Tribe and traveled north to Georgian Bay.
+They were all members of the tribe until 1845 when they accepted the invitation of the Nawash Tribe and traveled north to Georgian Bay.
 After their adoption into the Nawash Band, they were given 200 acre of land by the tribe, now known as, Lot 34 and Lot 35, Concession 3, Sarawak on the beautiful shore of Georgian Bay.
 Catherine and William cleared 35 acre of the 200 acre and built a house, barn, and enclosed garden on lot 34.

 Oral history of the Saugeen notes that the Owen Sound area was part of their traditional territory.
 In fact, a footpath from Saugeen to Owen Sound later became a highway.
 It was not until the late 1980s that Cape Croker changed its name to Nawash.
 Cape Croker was also part of Saugeen Territory.
 Those who chose to move to Cape Croker after being forced out of Owen Sound around 1858 were mainly from the United States, from the Coldwater area or displaced from their homelands.

 Also, according to Saugeen oral history, land was cared for and used by the entire membership.
 The Creator provided for all Ojibway and land ownership by individuals was not believed possible.

 The people of Saugeen never agreed to give away individual parcels or lots to non-natives such as William Sutton.